psrc/shiny-fixie/README.md

 Shiny App for PSRC household travel survey manual data cleaning

+- testing app published on PSRC shiny server
-- requirements to run app:
+- requirements to run app on local machine:
   - connected to PSRC VPN
   - have access to hhts_cleaning database